RasterViewshed Task

 OUTPUT_RASTER_URI (optional)

 Specify a string with the fully qualified filename and path of the associated OUTPUT_RASTER.
-If you do not specify this property, or set it to an exclamation symbol (!), a temporary file will be created.

 PITCH (optional)

 Specify the verticle pointing angle (in degrees) of the observer point's line of sight.
 A positive pitch value is above the horizon, and a negative pitch value is below the horizon.
 Values range from -90 to 90.
-Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION property).
+Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION parameter).

 PIXEL_LOCATION (required)